michael-gazda/nameservice/spec/Quick_Start_Guide.md

 ### Step One

+ - Create a new app.go file for your application
  - Define the app name.
 Example: `const appName = "nameservice"`
- - Define names of the data directories for the app
- - Define module.ModuleBasicManager
-		- Sets up basic module elements
-			- codec registration
-			- genesis creation/verification
+ - Import the nameservice module and other needed modules in the import block.

 ### Step Two
  - Extending BaseApp
-		- Create a struct representing your application.
+     + Create a struct representing your application.
 Example: `type nameServiceApp struct`
-			- Add all the stores that will be used in your modules
+	     * Add all the stores that will be used in your modules
-			- Add the keepers of the modules used
+		 * Add the keepers of the modules used
-			- Add the module manager
+		 * Add the module manager

 ### Step Three
  - Create a  constructor for your Application (func new<app_name>)